-Disruptive Behavior-Any act, physical or vocal, which makes it difficult to continue normal activities.
 Drug paraphernalia- any equipment, product or accessory that is modified for making, using, or concealing drugs, typically for recreational purposes.

-Drug possession-Students responsible in any way for illegal drugs of any description being on a person, in a school building; on a school bus; on school property; at any off-campus activity sponsored by the school-to, from, and/or at; adjacent to school property.
+Drug possession-Students responsible in any way for having controlled or narcotic substances of any description being on a person, in a school building; on a school bus; on school property; at any off-campus activity sponsored by the school-to, from, and/or at; adjacent to school property.